Johnson & Johnson Covid-19 vaccine is 66% effective in global trial, but 85% effective against severe disease, company says - KVIA

 “But now we’re always judging it against 94 to 95%.
 Having said that, this is a vaccine that could have use particularly in developing countries to keep people out of the hospital.
 It has a very good efficacy against severe disease,” Fauci added.

+Johnson & Johnson’s Mammen pushed back against comparing its vaccine with those from Moderna and Pfizer.

+“It’s really hard to compare numbers head-to-head right now without running a study with two vaccines,” he said.

-Mammen said the Janssen vaccine was tested later, after new variants of coronavirus were already circulating.
-One in particular, called B.1.135, was dominant in South Africa when the vaccine was tested there.
+Mammen said there were key differences between the trials; for example, Johnson & Johnson’s vaccine was tested later, when cases were surging even higher in many parts of the world and new variants of coronavirus were already circulating.
+One in particular, called B.351, was dominant in South Africa when the vaccine was tested there.
 This variant has mutations that might be expected to weaken the vaccine’s effects somewhat.

 But it still protected people, Mammen said.